jethrocarr/puppet-soe/README.md

 This can be a hurdle for getting started with Puppet, so this module includes various sensible SOE configurations that you can either pickup as include as-is or fork the module to adjust and meet your own specific needs.

+It's primarily intended for internet-connected GNU/Linux servers, eg mail, web or other application servers rather than desktops and makes a number of assumptions on that basis.

 ## Key Features